M&A Deal is Done, Now What? Time to Integrate the Sales Force

 About the Author

 Dan Rodenhaver is a senior business executive with focused experience in the healthcare industry, including developing and leading fast-track growth of medical devices and accelerating sales for companies ranging in size from startup to Fortune 500.
-An MBA expert in business development, product positioning, and market expansion with strong operating, financial, analytical and leadership capabilities.
-Learn more about Dan.
+Dan is an MBA expert in business development, product positioning, and market expansion with strong operating, financial, analytical and leadership capabilities.